shohan-pherones/raptor-media/README.md

 - **Next.js:** A popular React framework that provides server-side rendering, automatic code splitting, and other performance optimizations.

 - **React:** A JavaScript library for building user interfaces that allows developers to create reusable UI components.

+- **TypeScript:** A superset of JavaScript that adds optional static typing and other features to the language.
+It enables developers to catch errors at compile-time rather than runtime, making it easier to build and maintain large-scale applications.
+With TypeScript, developers can write more predictable and robust code, and benefit from better code editor support, as well as improved developer experience.
+TypeScript is widely used in many modern web development frameworks, and it can be integrated with other tools and libraries to enhance the development process.

 - **Zustand:** A lightweight state management library for React that provides a simple API for managing global state in your application.